Aerial view of Clayoquot Sound, the islands and the mountains in the background

 Group of activists standing together against a Meares Island Tribal Park sign

-2003 celebration to commemorate the saving of Meares Island, held at Tsis--kis, where the first blockade was held in 1984.
+1994 celebration to commemorate the declaration of Meares Island Tribal Park, held at Tsis--kis, where the first blockade was held in 1984.

 Mark Hobson